nahusznaj/nahusznaj.github.io/_posts/learning/2018-07-29-other-sources_2.md

 read_time: true
 ---

+``Shooting is only 20 percent of the course at the Army Sniper School.''

 ## Some sources I want to keep at hand:

 I want to keep these around for reference.